 There is also a secondary claim, known as the estate claim, that allows the family to recover for the decedent’s medical bills, funeral expenses, and pain and suffering he or she experienced prior to death.
 If there is a claim for punitive damages in the wrongful death action, it must be brought forth by the estate as well.

-Wrongful death actions are complex and require the skill of an experienced Atlanta personal injury attorney.
-Contact Shani O. Brooks P.C. today at 404-692-5404 to schedule a consultation.
-Let our team of skilled wrongful death attorneys help get the compensation your family needs during this horrible tragedy.
+Wrongful death actions are complex and require the skill of an experienced wrongful death attorney Georgia legal representative.
+With that said, make sure to Contact Shani O. Brooks P.C. today at 404-920-4736 to schedule a consultation.
+Let our team of skilled wrongful death attorney Georgia reps help you get the compensation your family needs during this horrible tragedy.

 What types of incidents can lead to a wrongful death claim?

 Who can file a wrongful death claim in Georgia?

 What compensation can be sought in a wrongful death claim?